-Laura Cocks is a New York based flutist who works in a wide array of creative environments as a flutist and performer and focuses primarily on contemporary music.
-She aims to highlight emerging composers – emphasizing and rejoicing in the collaborative process and has premiered over 150 works in the last five years.
-Ms. Cocks is a founding member of TAK and Ensemble F0 and also performs regularly with the Nouveau Classical Project and the Association of Dominican Classical Artists.
+Laura Cocks is a New York based flutist who works in a wide array of creative environments as a performer and promoter of contemporary music.
+Laura is the flutist and executive director of TAK ensemble, and a member of the Nouveau Classical Project and the Association of Dominican Classical Artists.
 She has performed across North and Latin America and Europe as a soloist and chamber musician in ensembles such as The London Sinfonietta, International Contemporary Ensemble (ICE), Wet Ink Ensemble, Ensemble Pamplemousse, and Ensemble Bonne Action in venues that range from Queen Elizabeth Hall in London's Southbank Centre and Orchestra Hall in Chicago to artist squats, diners, and highway medians.
 Laura can be heard with TAK, International Contemporary Ensemble, Wet Ink Ensemble, and others on labels such as Carrier Records, ECM, New Focus Recordings, Sound American, Denovali Records, Orange Mountain Music, Gold Bolus and others.
 Laura attended the Oberlin Conservatory of Music, Royal Academy of Music, Manhattan School of Music, and the Graduate Center.

 CHARLOTTE MUNDY | VOICE